 Museo de Arte Precolombino (MAP)

-Our Rating Neighborhood Centro Histórico Hours Daily 9am–10pm Phone 084/237-380 Prices S/22 adults, S/11 students and children; admission not included in boleto turístico Web site Museo de Arte Precolombino (MAP)
+Our Rating Hours Daily 9am–10pm Phone 084/237-380 Prices Admission not included in boleto turístico; S/22 adults, S/11 students & children Web site Museo de Arte Precolombino (MAP)

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.